Primary Navigation Mobile

 Safety

-Safety is never Dacia’s strong point and the Spring isn’t an exception.
-While all its cars comply with strict safety regulations, including having mandatory equipment such as lane keep assist, autonomous emergency braking and speed limit recommendation, safety organisation Euro NCAP frequently gives its cars poor ratings.
+Safety is never Dacia’s strong point – a hell of a statement to make about a car manufacturer when you think about it – and the Spring is sadly no exception to this rule.
+While all its cars comply with the relevant EU safety regulations, which in the Spring’s case includes having mandatory equipment such as lane keeping assist, autonomous emergency braking and speed limit recommendation, safety organisation Euro NCAP typically gives Dacia very low scores.

-The Spring was awarded just one star (out of five) by NCAP back in 2021 and Dacia has said it won’t retest the Spring to get a new rating until 2027.
-Representatives said it was safer than a 2012 Renault Clio, which is something that we don’t think is worth bragging about – being safer than a 12-year-old car.
+The Spring was awarded just one star (out of five) by NCAP back in 2021, and Dacia has said it won’t retest the Spring to get a new rating until 2027.
+Representatives told us it was safer than a 2012 Renault Clio, but we don’t think being safer than a car over a decade old is really something that stands comparison in 2024.

 Euro NCAP rating